Years of Experience

 Benefits and Perks

-For employees looking to save up for their golden years, The Fresh Market, Inc. provides an optional 401(k) plan, and roughly two in five workers participate.
-The Fresh Market, Inc. provides health insurance to the larger part of workers, and over one-half of workers do receive dental coverage.
-Privileges also include 401(a), company store discount, life insurance, a casual working environment, flexible hours, and employee stock purchase plan (espp).
+Two in five workers contribute to 401(k) savings accounts sponsored by the firm.
+Perks cover health insurance for the larger part of respondents and dental coverage for a little more than half of workers.
+Perks also include 401(a), company store discount, life insurance, a casual working environment, flexible hours, and employee stock purchase plan (espp).